joselcaguilar/azure-openai-ha/README.md

 - **Temperature:** A value that determines the level of creativity and risk-taking the model should use when generating text.
 A higher temperature means the model is more likely to generate unexpected results, while a lower temperature results in more deterministic results.
 See the [Azure OpenAI Completion Documentation](https://learn.microsoft.com/azure/cognitive-services/openai/how-to/completions) for more information.

 - **Top P:** An alternative to temperature, top_p determines the proportion of the most likely word choices the model should consider when generating text.
 A higher top_p means the model will only consider the most likely words, while a lower top_p means a wider range of words, including less likely ones, will be considered.
 For more information, see the [Azure OpenAI Completion Documentation](https://learn.microsoft.com/azure/cognitive-services/openai/how-to/completions).

+## API Version change

+This value couldn't be changed through options, to update it you must need to delete and recreate the integration.
+Make sure that you have all required values like API key saved before recreation.

 # Changelog